trim21/transmission-rpc/doc/reference/transmissionrpc.rst

 	Licensed under the MIT license.

-:mod:`transmissionrpc` --- Module reference
+:mod:`transmission_rpc` --- Module reference
 ###########################################

-.. module:: transmissionrpc
+.. module:: transmission_rpc
 .. moduleauthor:: Erik Svensson <erik.public@gmail.com>

 This documentation will not describe all RPC fields in detail.
 Please refer to